 Once the MHRA acknowledges the End of Trial declaration, submitted by the sponsor, the retention period for the trial will begin.
 For trials which have been discontinued, the retention period will commence after the MHRA acknowledges the trial early termination notification sent by the Sponsor.
-All study documentation will be kept for a minimum of 10 years from MHRA acknowledgement date of the End of Trial declaration.
+EVIS Trial study documentation, Sub-Study documentation and subsequent data linkage will be kept for a minimum of 10 years from MHRA acknowledgement date of the End of Trial declaration.